rxi/map/README.md

 } myType;
 ```

-The related functions and their use are as follows to add a map instance
+The related functions and their use are as follows to add a map instance and mapping with the myType key

 ```c
     const myType c = { 0x40, 125};